National-Node-Net/label-builder/docs/ianode-header.md

 #### Classes

-1. **IANodeMixin Class**: An abstract base model providing core functionality
+1. **IANodeMixin Class**: An abstract base model providing essential functionality
    - `build_security_labels(self)`: An abstract method that must be implemented by subclasses to utilize the SecurityLabelBuilder for constructing security labels based on model attributes.